Find Affordable College Courses

 Athens, GA

-University of Georgia ranked #22 on this year’s Most Popular Engineering Bachelor’s Degree Schools in the Southeast Region list.
-Located in the city of Athens, UGA is a public school with a fairly large student population.
+University of Georgia did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
+It came in at #22 on the list.
+Located in the midsize city of Athens, UGA is a public school with a fairly large student population.

 Of the 427 students majoring in engineering at UGA, 78% are male and 22% are female.